+The total Hamiltonian Eq.~\eqref{eq:HLK} is projected on a set of basis states and then diagonalized numerically.
+The basis vectors in our simulations consist of product states $\Psi^{H(L)}_{j,k}(x,y,z)=\phi^{H(L)}_j(x,y)\psi^{H(L)}_k(z)$, which are given by independently solving the in-plane and out-of-plane effective mass Schr\"{o}dinger equation for the heavy-hole and light-hole bands.
+The in-plane orbital wave functions are Fock-Darwin states, labelled as $\ket{n,l}$.
+The z-direction sub-bands of heavy (light) holes $\rm HH_n$ ($\rm LH_n$) have the form of piece-wise Airy functions~\cite{harrisonQuantumWellsWires2016,hosseinkhaniElectromagneticControlValley2020} with Ben-Daniel–Duke boundary conditions (see Methods) $\psi_p(z=a)=\psi_q(z=a)$ and $\partial_z\psi_p(z=a)=\partial_z\psi_q(z=a)$ with $(p,q)=(\text{Si}_{0.2}\text{Ge}_{0.8},\text{Ge}),(\text{Ge},\text{Si}_{0.2}\text{Ge}_{0.8})$ and $a=0,-d_w$.
+Calculations involving higher orbital states in the realistic heterostructures are computationally expensive.
 As the first attempt to simulate sweet spots in the realistic systems, we only considered the effective potentials created in the region of $\text{Si}_{0.2}\text{Ge}_{0.8}$ and $\text{Ge}$, while neglecting the difference of other material parameters such as the Luttinger parameters and Zeeman coefficients.
-Fig.~\ref{fig:Fig2}. shows the lowest sub-band states in the heterostructure.
-The wave-functions of the sub-bands can be separated into states which are localized inside the quantum well, localized at the triangular potential at the surface, or delocalized between well and top-interface similar to the bonding and anti-bonding orbitals.
-For electric fields $F_z<\unit[3.5]{MV/m}$, there are five heavy hole states and two light hole states completely localized inside the quantum well as indicated by the spectrum in Fig.~\ref{fig:Fig2}B and \ref{fig:Fig2}C. Note, that for larger electric fields first the light hole states and later the heavy states "leak" out of the quantum well.
-The heavy hole ground state stays inside the quantum well for the electric field lower than $F_z\approx\unit[2.5]{MV/m}$ which marks the upper limit of electric field in this work.
-We choose three heavy hole sub-band and 1 to 57 light hole sub-bands to simulate the Zeeman splittings of the heavy hole ground state, which we will justify as a sufficient set.
-The effective g-factor $g(F_z)$ is then the ratio between Zeeman splitting and the magnetic field strength (set to $B=\unit[0.1]{T}$ in our simulations).
+Fig.~\ref{fig:Fig2} shows the lowest sub-band states in the heterostructure.
+The wave-functions of the sub-bands can be separated into states which are localized inside the quantum well, localized at the triangular potential at the surface, or delocalized between well and top-interface.
+For electric fields $F_z<\unit[3.5]{MV/m}$, there are five heavy-hole states and two light-hole states completely localized inside the quantum well as indicated by the spectrum in Fig.~\ref{fig:Fig2}B and \ref{fig:Fig2}C. We note that with increasing electric fields, first the light-hole states and then the heavy states ``leak" out of the quantum well.
+The heavy-hole ground state is confined in the quantum well for the electric field lower than $F_z\approx\unit[2.5]{MV/m}$, which marks the upper limit of electric field in this work.
+We consider three heavy-hole sub-bands and 1 to 57 light-hole sub-bands to simulate the Zeeman splittings of the heavy-hole ground state, which we justify as a sufficient set due to convergence with increasing states.
+The effective g-factor $g(F_z)$ is then the ratio between Zeeman splitting and the magnetic field strength.